Alfred-Kobby/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs file: deletes all files that end with ~ in the current working directory

 102-tree file: creates directories welcome, welcome/to, welcome/to/school

+103-commas file: list files in comma seperated and sorted by digits